-1) Narrow down your school list and schedule campus visits if possible
+1) Narrow your school list and schedule campus visits if possible

 Next, if it is realistic based on your location and work schedule, you should try to visit the campus before applying.